AntelopeIO/antler-proj/README.md

 Directories in the project root:
 - aproj: This contains the various CLI tools, all of which depend on the project library.
-- common: This contains a common library that might be useful elsewhere and parts of libsb, a 3rd party utility library.
+- common: This contains a common library that might be useful elsewhere.
 - project: This is standalone library that contains the majority of implementation that creates and maintains the `project.yaml` file as well as initialize and populate the project's directory tree, among other things.
 - test: This direcory contains a number of unit tests.
 In future, it's likely to contain system level tests as well.
 - depends: This directory contains the CMake instructions for including libraries.